-Potential US-EU Trade Agreement Negotiations:
+Resumption of US-EU Trade Agreement Negotiations:

 We fully expect the EU to seek to use the same WTO-illegal playbook it has employed in its other trade treaties by insisting that it should be permitted in trade talks with the U.S. to turn the very idea of an FTA on its head by imposing more restrictions on trade and competition via new burdens on the users of common food names in the U.S. market.
-This wrongheaded approach must surely be rejected outright as it would make a mockery of the goals the Administration has set of removing unfair impediments to U.S. manufacturing, including food manufacturers, and tackling trade deficits that result from the wielding of policy tools by some trading partners to curtail global opportunities for U.S. firms and workers.
+This wrong-headed approach must surely be rejected outright as it would conflict directly with the goals the Administration has set out for removing unfair impediments to U.S. manufacturing, including food manufacturers, and tackling trade deficits that result from the wielding of policy tools by some trading partners to curtail global opportunities for U.S. firms and workers.